 Gary Brabin took over in the summer of 2015 and after rebuilding the squad which had been relegated twice in a row, he led the Club to a 6th place finish, just outside the play-off places, before being replaced by current manager Micky Mellon in October 2016.

-Mellon guided Rovers to a Club record 95 points at the end of the 2016-17 season, finishing second in the National League but missing out of promotion in the play-offs in the final against Forest Green Rovers at Wembley Stadium.
+Mellon guided Rovers to a Club record 95 points at the end of the 2016/17 season, finishing second in the National League but missing out of promotion in the Play-Offs in the final against Forest Green Rovers at Wembley Stadium.
+The following year Rovers returned to Wembley Stadium and the EFL, as goals from Andy Cook and James Norwood earned Rovers a memorable 2-1 win over Boreham Wood in the Play-Off final.